 Information Literacy

 The focus of our Information Literacy program is on helping students acquire the skills to search for, evaluate, and use information effectively and efficiently.
-The Library offers hands-on instruction sessions on library research, tailored to courses, assignments, and students' research topics.
+The Library offers hands-on instruction sessions on library research which is tailored to courses, assignments, and students' research topics.
 Instruction sessions will use the full class time.

 We use active learning in our instruction to engage students and improve learning.
-Library instruction is available for both traditional face-to-face classes and online classes.
-Traditional classes meet in our Library classroom NLIB 124 and online classes receive instruction via CANVAS embedded tool - Collaborate.
+Information Literacy sessions are available for both traditional face-to-face classes and online classes.
+Traditional classes meet in our Library classroom NLIB 124 and online classes receive instruction via Zoom.

 We ask that you give us sufficient time to prepare for your classes with a minimum of one week's notice for classes in the Fall and Spring semesters and 3 days notice in Summer.